Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

    The fields array object contains a collection of objects that describe each attribute including its name ('name'), datatype ('type') and a user friendly name ('alias').
 It includes all fields in the source feature layer of the scene service layer.

    The attributeStorageInfo array contains a collection of objects that describes all attribute binary resources.
 It includes only fields the publisher chose to include as part of the scene cache during publishing time.
-The  attributeStorageInfo includes:

-  - _name_ (_attributeStorageInfo[id].name_) and _key_ (_attributeStorageInfo[id].key_) properties that identify each  resource.

-  - A _header_ (_attributeStorageInfo[id].header_) object, consisting of a _count_ and _valueType_ properties indicating the count of the attributeValue objects.
-In case of string atttibute values, the _header_ contains an additional object, _attributeByteCounts_, which indicates the total byte count of the string values.

-  - An _ordering_ (_attributeStorageInfo[id].ordering_) object that indicates the object storage layout.

-  - For string attribute values, the _attributeByteCounts_ object describes each of the string attribute value's byte count.

-  - The _attributeValues_ object describes the attribute value array, which contains member properties such as _valueType_ and _valuesPerElement_.
-String attribute value include an additional property with the unicode encoding (e.g. UTF-8).
-A string array can include null attribute values, indicated bya  0 byte count.

-    The _key_ property is automatically computed and that there should not be any assumed relationship to the field index of the source feature class.
-This is especially important to note when a user adds or deletes fields during the lifetime of a layer.
+   See the [attribute storage info model](docs/1.6/attributeStorageInfo.cmn.md) for more details.

 2. A client application equipped with the list of available fields and the corresponding attribute-value-array metadata, can then fetch the attribute values by supplying the desired field _Key_ as part of the attributes REST request.
 Furthermore, it is capable of decoding the fetched _attribute_ resource based on the metadata as retrieved in step 1.